Solar panel installer working on a rooftop array

 We're Here to Improve

-We're constantly working to make OnSun better for you.
+We're constantly working to make OnSun better.
 If the forecasting isn't quite right for your location, if the scheduling logic could be refined, or if you have ideas for new features — we'd love to hear from you.

 How do forecasts work?

 OnSun uses weather data and solar forecasting algorithms to estimate your solar generation throughout the day.
 Forecasts consider factors like cloud cover, time of year, and your location.
-Because solar generation depends on many uncontrollable factors—such as weather, shading, and system performance—forecasts are estimates only and real-world results may differ.
+Because solar generation depends on many uncontrollable factors — weather, shading, and system performance — forecasts are estimates and real-world results may differ.

 What forecast interval does OnSun use?

-For the most accurate solar forecasts, it's worth taking a few minutes to configure your solar system settings.
-Here's what each setting means and how to find the right values:
+For the most accurate forecasts, take a few minutes to configure your system settings.
+Here's what each setting means and how to find the right values.

 The total capacity of your solar panels in kilowatts (kW).
-This is usually shown on your solar quote, inverter display, or monitoring app.
+Shown on your solar quote, inverter display, or monitoring app.

 Typical range: 3.0 to 10.0 kW